syaifulnizamyahya/MauiSkiaCsharpMath/README.md

 Shows how to render Latex in MAUI.
 Using Skia and CSharpMath.

+Start from empty MAUI template.
+Then follow the steps in this code.
-There are 4 steps in the code.
+There are total of 4 steps in the code.
 Marked with "STEP *"

 ## In MAUI